 Our programming is informed by the following tenets:

 - We are rooted locally but retain a national and international focus

-- We passionately believe that the arts have a vital role to play in the cultural, social and economic development of the region, and that access to meaningful engagement with the arts can foster the development of self-esteem, well-being, self-expression, social inclusion, creativity and enterprise, both in individuals and in societies.
+- We passionately believe that the arts have a vital role to play in cultural, social and economic development, and that access to meaningful engagement with the arts fosters the development of self-esteem, well-being, self-expression, social inclusion, creativity and enterprise, both in individuals and in societies.

-- We are committed to identifying and removing physical, social and economic barriers to accessing our work and to support, foster and provide opportunities for arts participation in our community.
+- We are committed to identifying and removing physical, social and economic barriers to accessing our work and to support, foster and provide opportunities for arts participation in our communities.

 How do we programme?

-VISUAL places engagement at the heart of programming and strives to programme in a manner that builds relevance and active participation through thematic and cross-disciplinary approaches.
+VISUAL places engagement at the heart of programming and builds relevance and active participation through thematic and cross-disciplinary approaches, with a focus on STEM topics as a key strength of the region.
 Annual exhibition plans are put in place up to two years in advance.
 The main planning occurs 12-18 months in advance.
 The programme is developed by the Programming Team, reporting to the Board of Directors.
 The Programming Team is comprised of the CEO and the Galleries Coordinator and Curatorial Assistant.
 The proposed programme is presented to the Board of VISUAL annually, and reports, metrics and evaluations regarding the exhibitions and events are presented regularly.